 It took me a minute or two to familiarize myself with the camera menus.
 I didn’t read the manual.
 Most of my shooting was done in aperture priority mode.
-Unlike, the Fuji, the EP-3 controls for ISO, apertures, and shutter speed is done via the menu and a small thumbwheel on the back of the camera.
-I prefer the “manual” knobs on the Fuji.
+Unlike, the Fujifilm X camera, the EP-3 controls for ISO, apertures, and shutter speed are done via the menu and a small thumbwheel on the back of the camera.
+I prefer the “manual” knobs on the Fujifilm X cameras.

-The micro 4/3 format has a crop factor of 2 compared to the APS-C sensor in my D5100.
-This means, simply, that a 45mm lens on a micro 4/3 camera will produce a similar view as a 90mm lens on a DSLR1.
-This also means the lenses for micro 4/3 cameras can be tiny when compared to DSLR lenses.
+The µ 4/3 format has a crop factor of 2 compared to the APS-C sensor in my D5100.
+This means, simply, that a 45mm lens on a µ 4/3 camera will produce a similar view as a 90mm lens on a DSLR1.
+This also means the lenses for µ 4/3 cameras can be tiny when compared to DSLR lenses.

-I haven’t spent much time with the lenses but the 45mm (90mm in 35mm equivalent) is my favorite.
-If I choose to buy a micro 4/3 system this lens will be on my short list.
+I haven’t spent much time with the lenses but the 45mm (90mm in 35mm equivalent) is my favourite.
+If I choose to buy a µ 4/3 system this lens will be on my short list.
 It’s an awesome prime for portraits.
 The bokeh at 1.8 and 2.8 was good.

 I’m looking forward to the weekend.
 The OM-D M5 will arrive on Friday and I’ll get a chance to try the Olympus 12-50mm f/3.5-6.3 ED M.Zuiko EZ lens and camera.
 My expectations are high after using the PEN EP-3.